golmschenk/qusi/docs/python_api_for_tess_data.rst

 filtering though, as some of the parameter names are not particularly clear.
 For example, there is both a :code:`obs_id` and a separate :code:`obsid` parameter which have very different values.

-If instead of getting the just a single, we wanted to get all TESS observations, we could run:
+If instead of getting just a single observation, we wanted to get all TESS observations, we could run:

 .. code-block:: python